mattdvhope/source-landing/content/blog/low-cost-ad/index.md

 Dear Reader,

-In the next month, I will role out a service that helps you build a "golden ad."
+In the next month, I will role out a service that will help you to build a "golden ad."

-Every owner's dream is an ad that costs very little and yet brings in huge sales.
+Every business owner's dream is an ad that costs very little and yet brings in huge sales.

 My service will help you to realize this dream.